ckeditor/ckeditor5/packages/ckeditor5-link/docs/features/link.md

 	.catch( ... );
 ```

-#### Adding default link protocol for the external links
+#### Adding default link protocol to external links

-Default link protocol can be usefull when user forget to type a full URL address to an external source, site etc. Sometimes copying the text, like for example `ckeditor.com` and converting it to a link may cause some issues.
-When you do this, the created link will direct you to `yourdomain.com/ckeditor.com`, because you forgot to pass the right protocol which makes the link relative to the site where it appears.
+A default link protocol can be useful when the user forgets to type the full URL address to an external source or website.
+Sometimes copying the text, like for example `ckeditor.com`, and converting it to a link may cause some issues.
+As a result, the created link will direct you to `yourdomain.com/ckeditor.com` because of the missing protocol.
+This makes the link relative to the site where it appears.

-Enabling the `{@link module:link/link~LinkConfig#defaultProtocol config.link.defaultProtocol}`, the {@link module:link/link~Link} feature will handle this issue for you.
-By default it doesn't fix the passed link value, but when you set `{@link module:link/link~LinkConfig#defaultProtocol config.link.defaultProtocol}` to — for example — `http://`, the plugin will add the given protocol to the every link that may need it (like `ckeditor.com`, `example.com` etc. where `[protocol://]example.com` is missing).
-Here's the basic configuration example:
+After you enable the {@link module:link/link~LinkConfig#defaultProtocol `config.link.defaultProtocol`} configuration option, the link feature will be able to handle this issue for you.
+By default it does not fix the passed link value, but when you set {@link module:link/link~LinkConfig#defaultProtocol `config.link.defaultProtocol`} to, for example, `http://`, the plugin will add the given protocol to every link that may need it (like `ckeditor.com`, `example.com`, etc. where `[protocol://]example.com` is missing).

+See a basic configuration example:

 ```js
 ClassicEditor